Mehequanna/poker/README.md

 _Player doesn't update when page is refreshed._
 _Game doesn't trigger a 'lose screen' when player runs out of money._
+_Clicking exchange cards with no cards selected results in a 500 error._

 ## Specifications
 * On page load: